rldv1/SupercellID-Client/README.md

 - Use PepperCrypto :)

 ## How does RFP work?
-#### Example input data:
+#### Before hashing, a string of the following order is collected:
 `1738503470GET/api/rewards/sdk/v1/rewards.statusauthorization=Bearer <exampleToken>user-agent=scid/1.5.8-f (iPadOS 18.2; laser-prod; iPad8,6) com.supercell.laser.K3X97T336N/59.184x-supercell-device-id=5A8F68A1-A0D8-5702-95A8-875CF3F421F8`
-#### Example finished signature:
+#### And this is what it looks like in the final version:
 `RFPv1 Timestamp=1738503470,SignedHeaders=authorization;user-agent;x-supercell-device-id,Signature=nCahKjUPwvOcGQW5tLt7cLZb3Ol6yU3Q_KVFjx7Z5Vc`

-#### Before signing, the following information is collected:
+#### Therefore, we can determine exactly what data is collected for hashing:
-- Datetime (Seconds since Epoch)
+- Datetime (secs since epoch)
 - Body
 - Method (POST, GET, etc.)
 - API Path
 - Some headers (User-agent, authorization (bearer), etc.)

 ### Next, go to the `sub_BA8004` (signer) function!
-Remember what I said?
+Remember what i said?
 This is not secure, such sensitive code cannot be 100% protected JUST by Promon... :/

 #### Let's imagine that you have a Supercell ID menu like this:
 <img width="364" alt="Снимок экрана 2025-02-02 в 22 09 18" src="https://github.com/user-attachments/assets/355c9e76-b6e6-46c7-8883-24603d21ab2b" />